AndrewTSKY/Bastion-Security/README.md

 Training loss descends below the validation floor, but the val floor is a single hard bottom (~1.4) that does not move across learning-rate schedules, regularization, or the weight-space path connecting the two best checkpoints.
-The loss basin is deep and narrow with one minimum, and that minimum sits *above* reachable training loss.
-A floor that is invariant to the training recipe and sits outside the reachable region is the signature of information missing from the objective — not a tuning problem.
+The loss basin is deep and narrow with a deep narrow global minimum, and that minimum sits *above* reachable training loss.
+There is a very high shallow second local minima, and a floor that is invariant to the training recipe and sits outside the reachable region is the signature of information missing from the objective — not a tuning problem.